practicalli/clojure/clojure-made-simple-migrating-content.md

 # Functional programming

-Functional programming is all about having simple datastructures and applying powerful functional abstractions on them
+Functional programming is all about having simple data-structures and applying powerful functional abstractions on them

-I. - immutable, very simple datastructures based on hashtables/maps II. - the lisp syntax with all the parenthesis (code = data) III. - the macro system.
+I. - immutable, very simple data-structures based on hash-maps II. - the lisp syntax with all the parenthesis (code = data) III. - the macro system.

 You pass simple data to functions, the functions return new data or new functions that you can pass on.
 You have small, but powerful building blocks.
 And the language makes folding, transforming and filtering of data very easy.